ananta399/MLPreprocessor/README.md

 # MLPreprocessor
 Preprocessor for shark detection Ll algorithm that eliminates flase positives from Aerial drone based shark footage at the shores of Cape Cod

+Tested and designed for Cape Cod diverse set of drone based shark footage collected by our sponsers.

 Discontinued approach: Try to Isolate Sharks before feeding to machine learning

 ![alt text](https://github.com/ananta399/MLPreprocessor/blob/master/readmeImages/original.PNG)

 Problems with the approach:
-Due to wide field of view and low gradient of color between submerged sharks and background, very difficult to achieve.
+(The above result looks great, but is not representative of the dataset) Due to wide field of view and low gradient of color between submerged sharks and background, very difficult to achieve.

 Actual approach: